premkumar-masilamani/premkumar-masilamani.github.io/english/_archive/2014-03-11-you-just-cook-dot-com-review.md

 5. Clean, cut, chop etc. (most time-consuming process of cooking, esp. non-veg)
 6. Cook. (make an art!)

 If you look at it, the majority of your time is spent in preparation, rather than the actual process of cooking.
 I remember, my wife spending close to 2 hrs in preparation to cook "Malai Koftha".
-She was damn tired and very happy at the same time.
+She was very tired and very happy at the same time.
 I loved it but never asked her to prepare "Malai Koftha" again.
 I don't want her to strain so much for a dish.
 If you ever stepped into the kitchen, you know it already.
 The steps 2-5 are what keeps most of us away from the kitchen.
 At least me and all the guys that I know.

 What if there is a service, which takes care of every aspect of preparation and allows you to enjoy cooking, just cooking?.